 Certainly, the GTR SL can climb, sprint and roll on the flats with the best bikes around.
 I’m climbing quite fast without any steering wonkiness (in or out of the saddle) and loving the way this bike ascends.
 Short, punchy climbs or long, shallow climbs are equally fun with the right amount of gearing.
 And, long flats are quite fast with this bike nabbing a few top times on flatter segments.
 The frame does feature some aerodynamic elements (integrated fork, trailing headtube and truncated aero downtube), so its speed in the flats is expected.

 But, what has truly surprised me about the GTR SL is how awesome it descends.
 I’m not kidding when I say this is one of the best descenders I’ve ridden.
-I wouldn’t go so far as to call it a “crack descender” because there are more nimble bikes out there, but this thing really sings on fast, curvy descents in the mountains.
+There are more nimble bikes out there, but this thing sings on the downhill.
+Fast, curvy descents in the mountains make this bike come alive.
 Try rolling 3000 vertical feet at 40-45 mph and you’ll quickly settle into this bike.
 It’s way fun and capable beyond its price.

 Overall handling is quite predictable and smooth with just the right amount of responsiveness.
 There’s no twitchiness nor understeer, just a calm and predictable ride that goes where you want it to go right when you want it to.
 So, yes, the handling is spot-on here.